Prepositions for Time, Place, and Introducing Objects

 Close to a point

-To express notions of an object being close to a point, English uses the following prepositions: near, by, next to, between, among, opposite.
+To describe an object as being close to a point, English uses the following prepositions: near, by, next to, between, among, opposite.

-- An oak tree grows next to my house
+- An oak tree grows next to my house.
+(An oak tree grows beside the house, likely in the yard.)

 To introduce objects of verbs